Southwest Airlines Flight 1380: NTSB investigative hearings

 The NTSB held an investigative hearing on November 14, 2018.
 At the hearing, FAA Transport Standards Branch representative Victor Wicklund stated that the production inlets were not required to be subjected to certification testing, but if they were included and test damage mirrored that of the accident aircraft, it would most likely constitute a certification failure.
 He indicated that the cowling may require design changes.

 The NTSB held a second investigative hearing on November 19, 2019.
-The NTSB also issued five safety recommendations to the FAA, one to EASA and one to Southwest.
+The NTSB also issued five safety recommendations to the FAA, one to the European Union Aviation Safety Agency (EASA), and one to Southwest Airlines.

 Final report

-On November 19, 2019, during the second hearing, the NTSB released the final report on the accident.
-The probable cause reads:
+On November 19, 2019, during the second hearing, the NTSB released the final report on this accident.

+Final report findings

+The NTSB released additional findings in the final report.
+Among others, some read: